alex-wey/shell/README.md

 Overview of design:
 -
-My program is structurally divided into five functions, which are all called upon accordingly in my main:

 parse:
 parse is responsible for preprocessing all of the necessary components from the command line: tokens, input path, and output path.
 The standard input is